jcyesc/arm-cortex-m-and-tm4c123g/uart_wifi_scan_v1/README.md

 - Phase Lock Loop (PLL)
 - Configures the Port F to enable Input/Output
 - Configures the UART 0
-- Floating Point Unit (FPU) to enable float operations.
+- Floating Point Unit (FPU) to enable float operations like float division.

 ## Files provided by Keil IDE

 - startup_TM4C123.S Contains the start up code
 - tm4c123gh6pm.h Contains the addresses of the different ports

+# Keil Micro Vision4

+In order to run this program in the microcontroller, it is necessary to configure in `Project->Options for Target`.
+In this dialog, you will see several tabs that configureL

+- The device to be used
+- The ROM boundaries
+- The RAM boundaries
+- The compilation options.
+For example, `--c99` in the C/C++ tab

+In the Debug tab, in the right hand side, select the `Stellaris ICDI` option in order to save the program in the flash memory of the microcontroller.